 Growing together

 Siddhartha Roy, a 38-12 months-vintage funding representative primarily based in Kolkata, and his wife Sanchita, a 35-12 months-antique finance and accounting professional, the technique is closer to coping with cash is diametrically contrary to how Tiwari and Mishra move about it.
-The Roys is about pooling resources being joint debts, and making all funding and spending choices together.
+The Roys is about pooling resources, joint debts, and making all funding and spending choices together.